Get a property report and suburb profile for any property in Neutral Bay

 • Is it expensive to live in Neutral Bay?

-Overall, while Neutral Bay offers a desirable lifestyle with its proximity to Sydney Harbour and vibrant local amenities, the cost of living is considerably high.
-If you are thinking of living in Neutral Bay, it's important to evaluate your financial situation to ensure it aligns with the expenses associated with this upscale suburb.
+Despite the high costs, Neutral Bay offers a desirable lifestyle with its proximity to the city, stunning views, and vibrant local amenities.
+However, if you are thinking of living in Neutral Bay, it's important to carefully evaluate your financial situation to ensure it can accommodate the expenses associated with residing in this upscale suburb.

 Disclaimer: To assess whether a suburb is considered expensive, we’ve looked at mortgage and rental costs as a proportion of the average local salary.
 That said, everyone’s financial situation is different, so it's important to consider your own circumstances when deciding which suburb is right for you.